DataDog/dd-trace-rb/docs/GettingStarted.md

 YourSchema.execute(query, variables: {}, context: {}, operation_name: nil)
 ```

-The `use :graphql` method accepts the following parameters.
+The `instrument :graphql` method accepts the following parameters.
 Additional options can be substituted in for `options`:

 | Key | Description | Default |
 | --- | ----------- | ------- |